ComScore

 In 2013, Sunnies Studio became the go-to for affordable yet trendy sunglasses and has since expanded their range to include optical wear.
 The brand believes in utilizing eco-friendly materials (like biodegradable acetate, recycled polyester and plant-based plastic) in all of their eyewear and offering affordable options for everyone.
 Plus, their virtual try-on program ensures that you'll find frames that fit your face shape and personal style right from the comforts of your home.

 Here's your sign to splurge on some new jewelry this month.
 Kinn Studio offers luxurious, one-of-a-kind pieces that are timeless.
-After her parents were robbed of all their antique jewelry, CEO Jennie Yoon decided to create a brand of modern heirlooms that not only add to your style, but also withstood the test of time.
+After her parents were robbed of all their antique jewelry, CEO Jennie Yoon decided to create a brand of modern heirlooms that not only add to your style, but also withstand the test of time.
 Since 2017, Kinn Studio has been doing exactly this, while using recycled metals and stones to create stunning rings, earrings and necklaces, to name a few.
+(Our Beauty Director Jenny Jin is a fan of their personalized nameplates because you can get them customized in your Korean, Chinese, Japanese or Vietnamese name.)

 about face matte fluid eye paint review chelsea candelario